Introduction to Sailboat Racing

 Racing a sailboat is a kick.
 It combines the fun of sailing your boat with the raw competition of trying to beat someone else in a similar boat.
 Racing also teaches you boat handling and sail trim in a way that no amount of cruising could—by comparing your speed and handling side-by-side with other boats.

 Who should take the class: Anyone who would like to sharpen sailing skills or sink your teeth into the excitement of sailboat racing.
-Even if you’ve raced before, you’ll learn a lot of new things about rules, tactics and procedures.
+Even if you’ve raced before, you’ll probably learn new things about rules, tactics and procedures.
 Even if you only intend to crew or simply want to understand the game, you’re welcome in this class.

 Course Content Includes:

-• Race Procedures: Race Documents, Entry, Check-in, Starts, Courses, Finish, Scoring, Race Committee Responsibilities, Protests
+• Race Procedures: Race Documents, Entry, Check-in, Starts, Race Courses, Finishing, Scoring, Race Committee Responsibilities, Protests

 • Tactics: Starts, Upwind Tactics, Downwind Tactics, Mark Roundings, Wind Shifts, and Finishes

-Because of limited time, the class can not include sections on making your boat go faster or boat-handling, both of which are essential to winning races.
+Because of limited time, the class can not include sections on making your boat go faster or on boat handling, both of which are essential to winning races.
 But we can help.